-cubic growth model, since a civilization confined to a single star system is presumably more vulnerable to existential catastrophes (i.e., in the context of our working example, negative ENEs) than an interstellar civilization.
+Finally, the steady state model presumably supports larger values of r than the cubic growth model, if a civilization confined to a single star system is more vulnerable to existential catastrophes (i.e., in our working example, negative ENEs) than an interstellar civilization.
 But since I have not tried to estimate r, I will leave this as a qualitative observation rather than trying to quantify its significance.

-Table 2 gives the results of the steady state model for a range of values of r, $t_f = 5 \times 10^9$ years, and otherwise the same parameter values as in the last section.
-On face, these results look very unfavorable for long termism: EV(L) exceeds EV(S)only when $r < \sim .00000004$ per year, which looks like quite a demanding standard for a single-system civilization at relatively high risk of negative ENEs.
-It is worth remembering, however, that we have made very conservative assumptions about pand, to a lesser extent, v_e .
-EV(L) scales linearly with both of these parameters in the steady state model, so it is easy to see how they affect our conclusions.
-If we suppose that $p = 10^{-10}$ (meaning that \$1 million spent on research related to existential risks can buy a one-in-ten-billion reduction in the probability of nearfuture existential catastrophe) and $v_e = 2 \times 10^8$ valons per year (meaning that, in the far future, human-originating civilization will support 100 times as much value in the Solar System as it does today, through some combination of greater population and greater average welfare), then EV(L) exceeds EV(S) as long as $r \ll 0.02$ per year.
-And it seems very unlikely that r will exceed this threshold, even for a purely planetary civilization.
+Table 2 gives the results of the steady state model for a range of values of r, $t_f = 5 \times 10^8$ years, and otherwise the same parameter values as in the last section.
+On face, these results look very unfavorable for longtermism: $\mathrm{EV}(L)$ exceeds $\mathrm{EV}(B)$ only when $r < \sim 0.00000004$ per year, which looks like quite a demanding threshold for a single-system civilization at relatively high risk of negative ENEs.
+It is worth remembering, however, that we have made very conservative assumptions about p and, to a lesser extent, $v_e$ . $\mathrm{EV}(L)$ scales linearly with both these parameters in the steady state model, so it is easy to see how they affect our conclusions.
+If we suppose that $p = 10^{-10}$ (meaning, in the working example, that \$1 million spent on researching existential risks can buy a one-in-ten-billion reduction in the probability of near-future existential catastrophe) and $v_e = 2 \times 10^8$ valons per year (meaning that, in the far future, human-originating civilization will support 100 times as much value in the Solar System as it does today, through some combination of greater population and greater average welfare), then EV(L) exceeds EV(B) as long as $r < \sim 0.02$ per year.
+And keeping r below that threshold seems eminently feasible, even for a purely planetary civilization.